tomchop/bakingbad/recipes/sourdough_pitta.md

 There is nothing like a warm and fluffy pitta to go along with a freshly prepared humus or shakshuka.
 Pittas keep extremely well in the freezer, so make a dozen, put them in the freezer bag and just pop it in the toaster before use.
 I prefer my pittas made out of sourdough because I really like the depth of the flavour which comes with it and IMO it  keeps better in the freezer.
 If you can't be bothered with sourdough, longer cold fermentation should also do the trick.
-I would suggest fermenting for ~24-36h in the fridge.
+I would suggest proofing for ~24-36h in the fridge.

 ## General approach
 I usually use the same proportion here as with standard bread making, mainly because I don't know any better.